c2vi/victorinix/docs/ideas.md

 So either you flash something, which boots, runns vic-env fully from ram, finished the build and then reflashesa.
 (This is a pfusch)

 It'd be better to inject this value at rumtime, which is actually similar to how secrets should work.

+## The service dependencie problem
+A windows exe requires a winvm to be running, a incus vm requires a incus daemon running.
+Nix does not really have a way to configure such things.

 ## package programs protably with their config
 Programs packaged as an victorinix item have options, where you can configure them.